-As compared to the last year, the secretariat performance is improving on fast track.
+As compared to last year, the secretariat performance has been improved on a fast track.
 So we hope to see activities taking place at a faster pace in the coming year.
-The interaction with the members has substantially increased while responses from new students have also increased.
-During this tenure of the present Council, we have been regularly conducting various activities to attract students.
-However, it was a challenge for us as our competitors, being resourceful through allocating huge budgets, were using modern and expensive marketing techniques.
+It is an accepted fact that in today's fast paced and constantly changing global environment, only those organizations endure and grow which not only keep on moving forward but transform, adapt and evolve proactively in line with modern technological and professional global trends.
+However, it was a challenge for us as our competitors, being resourceful through allocating huge budgets and using modern marketing techniques but the Council with its persistent policies and aggressive efforts has achieved enhancement in financial performance and profitability.